-The Company has delegated the investment management of the portfolio to Albion Capital Group LLP, which is authorised and regulated by the Financial Conduct Authority.
-Albion Capital Group LLP also provides company secretarial and other accounting and administrative support to the Company.
+The Company has delegated the investment management of the portfolio to the Manager, Albion Capital Group LLP, which is authorised and regulated by the Financial Conduct Authority.
+The Manager also provides company secretarial and other accounting and administrative support to the Company.